bitcoin-abe/bitcoin-abe/README.md

 Input
 -----

-To display Namecoin or any block chain with data somewhere other than the default Bitcoin directory, specify "datadir" in abe.conf, e.g.:
+To display Namecoin, NovaCoin, or any block chain with data somewhere other than the default Bitcoin directory, specify "datadir" in abe.conf, e.g.:

     datadir = /home/bitcoin/.namecoin

-Note that the web interface is currently unaware of name transactions, but see namecoin_dump.py in the tools directory.
+Note that the web interface is currently unaware of name and proof-of-stake transactions, but see namecoin_dump.py in the tools directory.

 The datadir directive can include a new chain's basic configuration, e.g.: